herotechcourse/kotlin-racingcar-precourse/README.md

 ## 5. add tests to the OutputHandler

-* Add testcases for the vaious cases
+* Add testcases for the various cases
     * Printing race start
     * Printing race results in the correct format
     * Printing single winner in the correct format
     * Printing multiple winners in the correct format

+## 6. Add tests to the Racing game classs
+* Ensure the racing game class calls the relevant functions  and prints the results correctly

 ## Tests